Foysal87/sbnltk/README.md

 |     So many others features    |     ---      |

+## Package Installation

+You have to install these packages manually, if you get any module error.
+* simpletransformers
+* fasttext

+## Models
+Everything is automated here. when you call a model for the first time, it will download the model one time automatically.

+## With GPU or Without GPU
+* With GPU, you can run any models without getting any error
+* Without GPU, You will get some warnings.
+But this will not affect in result.

 ## Motivation
 With approximately 228 million native speakers and another 37 million as second language speakers,Bengali is the fifth most-spoken native